sendanor/2web/README.md

 Output files are saved `_site/PAGE.EXT` by default.

 You may place any uncompiled public files there, too.
-Just make sure you don't use same names for pages, or they will get overwritten.
+Just make sure you *don't* use same names for pages, ***or they will get overwritten***.

 ### Usage